 Maintaining its standard of excellence, NIC Global earned the “Gold Award” for exemplary performance from King County Department of Natural Resources and Parks Industrial Waste Program.
 NIC Global’s commitment to continuous improvement and compliance to its wastewater discharge program safeguards King County treatment works and the water quality of the Puget Sound region.

-For the second year in a row, PACCAR recognizes NIC Global as a top performing supplier in North America through its Supplier Performance Management (SPM) program.
+For the 5th time since the program began in 2014, PACCAR recognizes NIC Global as a top performing supplier in North America through its Supplier Performance Management (SPM) program.
 The SPM program evaluates a supplier’s performance in the areas of product development, quality, operations support, and business alignment with PACCAR objectives.

 Gallatin, TN, January 5, 2016– NIC Global, headquartered in Woodinville, WA and a leading manufacturer of sheet metal and assemblies has reached an agreement to acquire Competition Powder Coaters (CPC) of Gallatin, TN.
 CPC’s operation will be integrated into NIC Global’s Gallatin Plant, while continuing to operate in its current facility at 1365 Gateway Drive. (more…)